This is part three of our five-part series, Learn to Train: A Complete Guide to Climbing Training.

 Starting out on the campus board, use the largest rails.
 You may need to use foot rungs to take some weight off your hands.
 The lower the foot rung, the easier the move will be.
 Eventually, the goal is to not use your feet.
 If you are using feet, focus on only resting your feet on the hold, not pushing with them.
 Pull with your arms, and keep in mind that you can change foot position throughout a session, moving to easier rungs as you get more tired.

 For a basic campus move, start with hands matched on the lowest rail, exploding up to the next rail with one hand and grabbing it at the highest point of your movement.
 Jumping between rungs will feel uncontrolled at first, but keep your core and legs tight, and maintain body tension throughout the move.
 Expect to latch the next rung, and you probably will.

-For your first workout, do four rounds of match ladders, followed by four sets of basic ladders (both described at right).
+For your first workout, do four rounds of match ladders, followed by four sets of basic ladders (both described below).
 After each round, rest two minutes then switch the starting hand for the next round.
 Rest as much as you need to feel fresh for your next set.

 After a few weeks, match and basic ladders may feel easy, so it’s time to up the difficulty.
 Harder variations will train power in the arms and shoulders, while bumps will focus on contact strength.
 To start, do two sets of both matches and basic ladders, then two sets of harder ladders and bumps.

 Start with both hands on the first rung.
 Move the right hand up one rung, then bring the left hand up to match it.
 Move the right hand up again, then match.
 (Switch the starting hand for each set.)
 Go as high as you can, then drop off.